 This is a big one for creating a creature that you intend to use in a current or future campaign.
 What does the creature look like and where would you find it?
 These are the two big questions that will help you flesh out the rest of your ideas.
 Let’s do a quick example to show what I’m talking about here.

-One of my campaigns that I’m currently running takes place in the Underdark.
-The monster I want to create for this campaign would most likely be native to the Underdark which means it would have some sort of Darkvision or Blindsight in order to effectively navigate its terrain.
-A lot of the creatures in the Underdark are extremely hostile and are predatory in nature so this creature will probably try to hunt down the party perhaps in a pack or a small group of other creatures.
+One of the campaigns that I’m currently running takes place in the Underdark.
+The monster I want to create for this campaign would most likely be native to the Underdark which means it would have some sort of Darkvision or Blindsight to effectively navigate its terrain.
+A lot of the creatures in the Underdark are extremely hostile and are predatory so this creature will probably try to hunt down the party perhaps in a pack or a small group of other creatures.

 Step 3: Difficulty

 If you’re creating a monster with a specific campaign in mind you’ll want to figure out the appropriate Challenge Rating (CR) of the monster that you’d want to make.
 In case you don’t know this off the top of your head I found this great calculator that lets you figure out the appropriate experience or CR of the encounters you should be using for your campaign.

 A good tip that I usually use is that once you figure out a CR that you want the creature you’re creating to go through the monster manual and find a few monsters with the same CR that you’ve selected.
 Look at all of the stats it has, look at the damage output that it does, and look at the average hp/AC the creatures have.

 Your creature does not have to be in line with all of these, but there is an average amount for each CR and you should attempt to stay within that average for stat distribution, HP, AC, and damage output.
 Now HP and AC directly correlate.
 A monster with more AC will generally have less HP than monsters with the same CR with less AC.

 Once you have this in mind we’ll start fleshing out the mechanics!

 Step 4: Mechanics